MITHRAN-BALACHANDER/hotspot/README.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one
-3. Enable the Google+ API
+3. Configure the OAuth consent screen (External or Internal)
-4. Create OAuth 2.0 credentials
+4. Create OAuth 2.0 Client ID (Web application) using Google Identity Services
-5. Add your domain to authorized origins
-6. Configure your OAuth client ID in the frontend application
+5. Copy the Client ID and set it in `Frontend/.env` as `VITE_GOOGLE_CLIENT_ID`

 ## 📁 Project Structure